 How to define the talents you need in your organization

-It is very important to know the talents your employees should possess to successfully complete the tasks required by your company.
+It is very important to know the talents your employees should possess to successfully completer the tasks available in your company.
 The starting point should be a list of skills required to complete a role.
-For example, a marketing job requires good oral and communication skills, analytical ability, creativity, imagination, and teamwork.
-These skills can be converted to talents such as communication, creativity, and communication in this example.
+For example, a marketing job requires good oral and communication skills, analytical ability, creativity and imagination, and teamwork.
+For a marketing job, these skills can be converted to talents such as communication, creativity, and communication.

-Once you have created a list of skills examples you should start grouping them into talents and also create some talent examples based on the skills for each of the roles.
-This will allow you to convey the talents you are after when promoting a role.
+Once you have created a list of required skills, you should start by grouping them into talents and then creating some talent examples based on the skills for each of the roles.
+This will allow you to promote the talents you are after when promoting a role.

 How to spot great talent during an interview